Frequently Asked Questions

 Q: I bought the new 2024 version which has a nice dashboard but I’m getting an error and/or it’s not updating.

-A: See this page for a video walkthru for initially setting up the spreadsheet and in particular, see the section about updating the Data Source Setting.
+A: See this page for a video walk-thru for initially setting up the spreadsheet and in particular, see the section about updating the Data Source Setting (if you downloaded the version before November 21).

 Q: When I click to refresh the dashboard charts, I get an error like: “datasource.error: The process cannot access the file (xxx) because it is being used by another process“.
 What does that mean?

-A: Currently this happens with Microsoft OneDrive.
+A: This happens with Microsoft OneDrive.
 If you store (save) the spreadsheet in a OneDrive folder, the OneDrive program puts a special lock on the spreadsheet which blocks Excel’s power query from having full access to the file so that the charts can be refreshed.
-While we wait for a fix from Microsoft on this issue, I recommend that you store the file in a folder outside of OneDrive.
-Or, you can temporarily quit (close) OneDrive before opening the spreadsheet; refresh the dashboard; and when you’re done, restart the OneDrive program from your Start menu (or just reboot).
+As of November 21, an updated version of the Excel Checkbook has been released to resolve this.
+For previous users, see this page for how to fix this error.

 Q: If I have been using a previous version, how can I upgrade or move my data to a newer version?